crscillitoe/DiscordRules/Vod Approval Policy.md

 - We often encourage higher rated players to pick up a second role, in this regard we want to see that they are playing 2 roles, and only those agents on those maps (Ex: Controller/Intiator)
    - This can be tricky to ensure but we like to see one agent per map, if they play 2 and those 2 fit the roles it can make sense (Ex: Brim/KJ on fracture) if you are unsure ping Ethn and he will check.
+   - If the user is below immortal we will hard enforce 1 agent per map.

 **What Qualifies as Acceptable Preround Comms?**